United Faculty of Theology

 History of the UFT

-The United Faculty of Theology (UFT) was an informal association of member institutions, in 2014 comprising:
+The United Faculty of Theology (UFT) was an informal association of member institutions, in 2014 comprised of:

 - Jesuit Theological College of the Society of Jesus incorporated in Victoria